Robotics-lessons/RoboND-DeepLearning-Project/write-up.md

 ```

 ### Training Set ###
  1. Run QuadSim
  2. Click the `DL Training` button
-3. Set patrol points, path points, and spawn points. **TODO** add link to data collection doc
+ 3. Set patrol points, path points, and spawn points.
-3. With the simulator running, press "r" to begin recording.
+ 4. With the simulator running, press "r" to begin recording.
-4. In the file selection menu navigate to the `data/raw_sim_data/train/run1` directory
+ 5. In the file selection menu navigate to the `data/raw_sim_data/train/run1` directory
-5. **optional** to speed up data collection, press "9" (1-9 will slow down collection speed)
+ 6. **optional** to speed up data collection, press "9" (1-9 will slow down collection speed)
-6. When you have finished collecting data, hit "r" to stop recording.
+ 7. When you have finished collecting data, hit "r" to stop recording.
-7. To reset the simulator, hit "`<esc>`"
+ 8. To reset the simulator, hit "`<esc>`"
-8. To collect multiple runs create directories `data/raw_sim_data/train/run2`, `data/raw_sim_data/train/run3` and repeat the above steps.
+ 9. To collect multiple runs create directories `data/raw_sim_data/train/run2`, `data/raw_sim_data/train/run3` and repeat the above steps.

 ### Validation Set ###